 Detail key challenges you have overcome, what skills you took away from each role and make sure your achievements are clear.
 For instance:

 Be clear and proud about your accomplishments to show your potential employer that you are the right candidate for the job.

-We are hosting CV consultations for payrollers across the UK, which run from 4-8 September.
-Book your place here or for more information regarding your employment needs please contact your local office.
+For more information regarding your employment needs please contact your local office.

 Karen is a Director and recruiting expert at Hays Accountancy & Finance.
 She provides strategic leadership to a team of 400 accountancy and finance recruitment professionals across 100 UK offices.
 With 20 years of finance recruitment experience, Karen has a track record of recruiting top finance talent for businesses across a range of industry sectors, and is a trusted industry voice on career planning and market insights.